Time

 The objects and projects exhibited in the PCFS toy with commercial

-identity, reversing the roles or seducing the visitor with modern forms of
+identity, reversing the roles or seducing the visitor with modern forms

-colonialism, creating an explicitly post-colonial space – a space in
+colonialism, creating an explicitly post-colonial space –

 which we become aware of both the past and the present manifestations of